Studies and internships abroad

 After reviewing all application documents, the Erasmus coordinator will inform the applicants about the result and send a nomination list to the Central office for International Affairs.

-Please note: the email from RIA may come several weeks after your nomination by the Erasmus coordinator.
+Please note: The email from RIA may come several weeks after your nomination by the Erasmus coordinator.
+Please check your spam folder regularly, as these emails sometimes go there.

-In addition, you might want to obtain (e.g., in the area of minor subjects) the consent of the lecturer(s) by his/her signature on the „Recognition Agreement“.
+In addition, you might want to obtain (e.g., in the area of minor subjects) the consent for recognition of the lecturer(s) by their signature on the „Recognition Agreement“.

 You can use this form for this purpose: Recognition Agreement.